- A relationship is flawed if it makes one or both partners feel unhappy or worn out.

-Humans are social beings by nature and are wired to seek the company of others, looking for comfort, happiness and fulfillment.
+Humans are social beings by nature and are wired to seek the company of others, looking for comfort, happiness, and fulfillment.
 As we interact with the rest of the world, we choose those few people with whom we want to form relationships and share our lives.
-Sometimes our choices prove fruitful, but other times they fail us, since humans are not always wise or reasonable; in fact, we choose more often using our gut than our brain—hence the failure rate.
+Sometimes our choices prove fruitful, but other times they fail us since humans are not always wise or reasonable; in fact, we choose more often using our gut than our brain—hence the failure rate.

-However, there is more to forming a bond with someone than just making a right initial choice.
+However, there is more to forming a bond with someone than just making the right initial choice.
 Oftentimes, those seemingly successful relationships can become turbulent as they progress—these ups and downs are quite commonplace and should be anticipated.
 But if the phases get longer and don’t seem to pass, and unsettling feelings of discontent and weariness grow stronger, you should ask yourself whether the relationship is the right one for you.

 Personal or professional, relationships take two to form.
 Healthy relationships are an equitable, give-and-take sort of balancing act.
 If you feel as if you are alone or would rather be alone than in your relationship, obviously, somehow your relationship is flawed.
-Flaws in relationships manifest themselves in numerous and various ways, depending on the personalities, unique circumstances and duration of a relationship.
+Flaws in relationships manifest themselves in numerous and various ways, depending on the personalities, unique circumstances, and duration of a relationship.
 You know that your relationship is flawed if: